-The plusses of Verizon's Online DSL on top of these common advantages are; Wi-Fi Access around the hotspots (in the airports, hotels, cafes etc) with one of the Enhanced plans, FREE wireless router and ESPN3 to watch sports online and more premium features.
+The plusses of Verizon's Online DSL on top of these common advantages are; Wi-Fi Access around the hotspots (in the airports, hotels, cafes etc) with one of the Enhanced plans, FREE Wireless Router (see terms), ESPN3 to watch sports online and more premium features.
 Verizon has moved away from offering DSL only service, known as dry-loop or naked dsl so expect to select a phone service as well, if you don't have or don't need phone service.
 This setup is known as dry-loop option and its prices are slightly higher than the one bundled with the phone service.
 The speeds of Verizon DSL service ranges from 0.5 Mbps to approximately 15 Mbps, enough for various needs ranging from simple internet access to online gaming, watching videos and social networking.